SHIMANO RC903 – CHANGES BRING IT TO THE TOP

 And while I’ve not yet worn them outside on the warmest summer days, I never found the prior models hot in those temps and expect the softer, permeable fabric above your toes will allow them to breathe even more inside the RC903.

-The second, consequential below-the-surface change comes at the back of the shoes.
+The second consequential below-the-surface change comes at the back of the shoes.
 On my feet, the RC903 feels more tailored to the shape of my heels from the middle – or just above where the heel’s width begins to decrease – to the top than the prior model.
-The lower heel cup volume had always been comfortably snug and that seems unchanged in this latest model.
+The lower heel cup volume had always been comfortably snug, which seems unchanged in this latest model.

 This heel cup reshaping gives me the sense that the shoes are more connected to my heels than ever during the up and forward quadrants of my pedal stroke.
 At the same time, I didn’t experience any challenge getting into and out of the RC903 or any change in comfort at the heels while cranking on the pedals.